OfficeDev/Microsoft-Teams-Samples/samples/bot-all-cards/csharp/README.md

 ---
 page_type: sample
-description: Type of Cards.
+description: Demonstrating the feature where user can send different types of cards using bot.
 products:
+- office-teams
-- dotnet
+- office
 - office-teams
 languages:
 - csharp